4Culture Grants + Calls

 Public Benefit: Why It Matters

 Every time a visitor to King County stays in a hotel, they pay a Lodging Tax—this is where our funding comes from, and our mission is to put it back into the community.
-As you work through your application, tell us exactly how your fellow King County residents will be able to enjoy and learn from your work.
-Read about public benefit more in depth here.
+In your application, tell us exactly how your fellow King County residents will be able to enjoy and learn from your work.
+Read about public benefit in more depth here.

 Here are some ways Preservation Special Projects may benefit the public: